VincentPauley/next-movie-mongo/README.md

 [ ] - synopsis editor
 [ ] - movie review/discussion analysis.

+[ ] - changelog collection that tracks recent updates
+[ ] - active user in the application.

 Bugs

 [ ] - clicking off a bar in the chart causes a crash